 Figure 10.9 illustrates the 2-3 tree.
-Nodes are indicated as rectangular boxes with two key fields.
-(These nodes actually would contain complete records or pointers to complete records, but the figures will show oly the keys.)
+Nodes are shown as rectangular boxes with two key fields.
+(These nodes actually would contain complete records or pointers to complete records, but the figures will show only the keys.)
 Internal nodes with only two children have an empty right key field.
 Leaf nodes might contain either one or two keys.
-Figure 10.10 is a class declaration for the 2-3 tree node.
+Figure 10.10 is an implementation for the 2-3 tree node.